StanfordVL/iGibsonChallenge2021/README.md

 Sim2Real Challenge with Gibson @ CVPR 2020
 =============================================

-This repository contains starter code for sim2real challenge with Gibson.
+This repository contains starter code for sim2real challenge with Gibson brought to you by [Stanford VL](http://svl.stanford.edu) and [Robotics @ Google](https://research.google/teams/brain/robotics/).
-For an overview of the challenge, visit [http://svl.stanford.edu/gibson2/challenge](http://svl.stanford.edu/gibson2/challenge).
+For an overview of the challenge, visit [the challenge website](http://svl.stanford.edu/gibson2/challenge).

 Task
 ----------------------------